OpenDataAlex/etlTest/CONTRIBUTING.md

 # How to contribute

-What to participate/contribute to etlTest?
+Want to participate/contribute to etlTest?
 Feel free to add any enhancements, feature requests, etc.

 ## Getting Started